 Would you like to be a member of Newtown Union Health Service

 All patients, as at 28 August 2020, are members and will remain so for 2 years.
-After this, they will need to apply to the new membership structure.
+As of 28 August 2022, they will need to apply to the new membership structure.

 NUHS is inviting people who live in the geographical area defined by the Central, Southern and Eastern suburbs of Wellington and are 18 years of age or more to become members.

 If you would like to apply to be a member of NUHS Incorporated Societies and are: